HolyBlackCat/better_braces/README.md

 Without the workaround, the bug prevents certain initialization scenarios, described below.
 The workaround fixes most of them (but not in `constexpr` contexts).

-If the workaround causes problems, it can be disabled by defining `BETTER_BRACES_ALLOCATOR_HACK` to `0`.
+If the workaround causes problems, it can be disabled by defining `BETTERLISTINIT_ALLOCATOR_HACK` to `0`.
 You can also tweak it for specific types by specializing templates in `namespace allocator_hack`.

 The workaround involves `reinterpret_cast`ing the container to a different type with a modified allocator type.
 The hack only works if the allocator type can be found in the template arguments (possibly nested) of the container type.
 Otherwise it doesn't do anything, and you get a compilation error.